Reliability Data 11 min read Updated 19 Jan 2026 at 12:57

 Proven Durability Champion

 This isn't survey data or owner opinions.
-These are actual pass/fail results from UK garages, covering every Mazda model sold in the UK from 2000 to 2023.
+These are actual pass/fail results from UK garages, covering Mazda models sold in the UK from 2000 to 2023.

 How Mazda Compares to Rivals